About the fund

 In 1975, Richard joined the faculty at Oregon State University, where he became the head of the Department of Fish and Wildlife.
 Farl went back to school herself, earning a master’s degree in special education at Western Oregon State College in 1978.
 She taught special education classes at Cheldelin Middle School for the next two years.
 She again found the need to help students develop reading skills at a much earlier time in their lives.

-In 1981, Farl formed a business that became Monograms of Corvallis.
+In 1981, Farl acquired a business that became Monograms of Corvallis.
 A friend owned the business, and because Farl enjoyed sewing, the friend approached her about purchasing the company.
 For the next twelve years, Farl built the business from small machine embroidery to using large computerized machines to design and embroider monograms and emblems on caps, jackets, shirts, and so forth.
 Her company made the warm-up suits for OSU’s women’s basketball team, among others.
 In 1993, Farl sold the business.

 During her years as a businesswoman, Farl became active in Altrusa and worked for developing literacy programs in the elementary schools.
 After selling her business, she continued to volunteer with literacy programs, and she and her husband both volunteered for the SMART program.
 SMART stands for Start Making A Reader Today and involves bringing volunteers together with children to read to them and encourage the children to develop their own reading skills.
 SMART also gives books to children.
-Farl was also involved in a variety of volunteer efforts, serving as a Cub Scout den mother and a Sunday School teacher.
+Farl was involved in a variety of other volunteer efforts, serving as a Cub Scout den mother and a Sunday school teacher.
 She was on the board of the OSU Folk Club and volunteered at the Thrift Shop.
 She has also been a volunteer with her church, First United Methodist, and supported the Altrusa Parent Enhancement Program, helping young families with projects such as sewing.